-- Miniature Dwarf Bearded Iris are tiny, ranging in size from 5-15 inches tall, great for a rock garden or border.
+- Miniature Dwarf Bearded Iris are tiny, ranging in size from 5-15 inches tall.
+These great for a rock garden or border.

-- Standard dwarf ranges from 8-16 inches and are great with later blooming tulips.
+- Standard Dwarf Bearded Iris range from 8-16 inches.
+These are great with later blooming tulips.

 - Intermediate and Border Bearded Iris grow from 16-27 inches.

-- Most stately, from 28-48 inches in height is the Tall Bearded Iris, blooming from late spring to early summer with large 4-7 inch flowers.
+- Tall Bearded Iris grow from 28-48 inches tall.
+These blooming from late spring to early summer with large flowers.